House leadership moving forward with multicounty grand jury recommendations from Epic Charter Schools investigation

 Leadership in the Oklahoma House of Representatives is moving forward with legislation based on the extraordinary and urgent call to action by the multicounty grand jury probing the Epic Charter Schools saga.

-House Bill 2966 is scheduled to be introduced on the floor and voted on by the House of Representatives on Monday.
+House Bill 2966 is scheduled to be introduced on the floor and voted on by the House of Representatives this week.

-But the matter is down to the wire, as both House and Senate approval would be needed for passage before the Legislature adjourns by the end of next week.
+But the matter is down to the wire, as both House and Senate approval would be needed for passage before the Legislature adjourns by the end of this week.

 The Tulsa lawmaker tapped only a few weeks ago with overseeing the bill’s language, which became public late Friday, said additional legislative action would still be necessary.